visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 plots.
 Vector mesh variables are used in the Streamline and Vector plots.
 Tensor mesh variables are used in the Tensor plot.

-To edit an expression's actual definition, you can type a new expression comprised of constants, variable names, and other VisIt expressions into the **Definition** text field.
+To edit an expression's actual definition, users can type a new expression comprised of constants, variable names, and other VisIt expressions into the **Definition** text field.
 The expression definition can span multiple lines as the VisIt expression parser ignores whitespace.
 For a complete